SNP MPs push for Holyrood election in 2026 to be a 'de facto' independence referendum

 This represents a renaissance of the strategy first brought forward by Nicola Sturgeon prior to her resignation, whereby 50 per cent plus one of the overall votes cast in an election for the SNP would be taken as the equivalent of a Yes vote in a referendum, a policy ditched by Mr Yousaf when he entered office.

-Before Ms Sturgeon’s resignation, the SNP’s ruling body had put forward a resolution which included the option of the Holyrood election being used in such a way.
+Before Ms Sturgeon’s resignation, the SNP’s ruling body had put forward a resolution that included the option of the Holyrood election being used in such a way.

-The amendment to the leadership’s motion states that the SNP should consider whether to fight the next Holyrood election as a de facto referendum if the UK Government continue to reject the possibility of a second independence referendum.
+The amendment to the leadership’s motion states the SNP should consider whether to fight the next Holyrood election as a de-facto referendum if the UK Government continue to reject the possibility of a second independence referendum.

 A majority in that election for the SNP or with another pro-independence party such as the Scottish Greens would be “considered a mandate to negotiate independence”.